jazz-community/work-item-command-line/README.md

     `target="Main Development/Release 1.0/Sprint 3"`
     `custom.process.area="JKE Banking (Change Management)/Release Engineering"`

-- Dates have to be specified in the Java SimpleDateFormat notation.
+- Dates and Timestamps have to be specified in the Java SimpleDateFormat notation.
+The value "unassigned" can be used to delete the date.

     `dueDate="2015/02/01 12:30:00 GMT+01:00"`
+    `dueDate="unassigned"`

 - Duration values are specified in milliseconds, or a hours minutes format.